recite-oasis/oasis-open-project/README.md

 <!--- The [Open Project name] website is at [url to website].
 The website contains news, announcements, and other information of interest about the project. -->

-- [General purpose mailing list](recite-oasis@lists.oasis-open-projects.org).
-To subscribe, send an empty email message to [](recite-oasis+subscribe@lists.oasis-open-projects.org).
+- **General purpose mailing list**.
+To subscribe, send an empty email message to [recite-oasis@lists.oasis-open-projects.org](recite-oasis+subscribe@lists.oasis-open-projects.org).
 Anyone interested is welcome to subscribe and send email to the list.
 The list maintains an [archive](https://lists.oasis-open-projects.org/g/recite-oasis/topics).

-- [Project Governing Board mailing list](https://lists.oasis-open-projects.org/g/recite-oasis-pgb).
+- **Project Governing Board mailing list**.
 This is the discussion list for use by the members of the PGB.
-To subscribe, send an empty email message to [](recite-oasis-pgb+subscribe@lists.oasis-open-projects.org).
+To subscribe, send an empty email message to [https://lists.oasis-open-projects.org/g/recite-oasis-pgb](recite-oasis-pgb+subscribe@lists.oasis-open-projects.org).
 Anyone interested is welcome to subscribe read-only.
 The list maintains an [archive](https://lists.oasis-open-projects.org/g/recite-oasis-pgb/topics).

 <!-- - [Technical Steering Committee mailing list](url for list archive).
 This is the discussion list for use by the members of the TSC.
 To subscribe, send an empty email message to [subscription email].
 Anyone interested is welcome to subscribe read-only.
 The list maintains an [archive](url to archive).